Alternatively use `pip`.

 # pip install --user cratedb-toolkit

-file with your CrateDB connection details:
+Create an .env file with your CrateDB connection details:

 CRATE_CONNECTION_STRING=https://your-cluster.cratedb.net:4200